-If you’re planning to start a business in South Carolina under a name other than your own, you will need to register for a business name.
+If you’re planning to start a business in South Carolina under a name other than your own, you need to register for a business name.
 Business name registration is commonly referred to as a South Carolina DBA or “Doing Business As” but is officially called an Assumed Name.
 To see if you need to register for a South Carolina Assumed Name and steps on how to register, check out our guide.

 Who Needs to Register for a South Carolina Assumed Name?